Building Type Safe Structured Outputs with Rust and OpenAI

 Generic Schema-Safe Querying of OpenAI

-/// Create an OpenAI compatible schema from a Rust type.
+trait./// Create an OpenAI compatible schema from a Rust type.
 Utilizes

 /// a diagnostic version of the desired response schema's type name